Djokovic marches on as 'Big Three' era draws to a close

 "I will be very interested to see what happens with Novak after Roger and Rafa decide to stop.
 I think if they're still around, he will still have a lot of drive."

-Australian Todd Woodbridge, a nine-time Wimbledon doubles champion and a singles semi-finalist, told Wide World of Sports that Djokovic needs Federer and Nadal to challenge him and while the Serbian might still win a couple of more majors, the domination of the 'Big Three' was over.
+Australian Todd Woodbridge, a nine-times Wimbledon doubles champion and a singles semi-finalist, told Wide World of Sports that Djokovic needs Federer and Nadal to challenge him and while the Serbian might still win couple of more majors, the domination of the 'Big Three' was over.

 Djokovic admitted in New York that he had been exhausted by the physical and emotional toll of his incredible run at majors in 2021 but said the desire for more success remained.